8 Practical employee engagement tips (on-premise staff)

 13. Breakfast with the CEO.

 With social distancing!
 Build bridges at your workplace, during an informal meal.
+Ask for general feedback to see how your employees are doing lately at work.
+What do they need help with?

 14. Training or learning session.
 Pick something unrelated to pure work tasks.
 Anything that your team would like (ask 2-3 people what they think others would appreciate), that isn’t COVID related.
 It’s on everyone’s mind either way